elatov/puppet/docker/README.md

 ### Networks

-Docker 1.9.x officially supports networks.
-To expose the `docker_network` type, which is used to manage networks, add the following code to the manifest file:
+Docker 1.9.x supports networks.
+To expose the `docker_network` type that is used to manage networks, add the following code to the manifest file:

 ```puppet
 docker_network { 'my-net':